scanalesespinoza/all-about-me/README.md

 - Writing talks, articles, and proposals
 - Preparing CVs, role descriptions, and applications
 - Grounding prompts for LLMs so they can generate work aligned with my experience, values, and style
-- Documenting my evolution over time as a Principal Architect and technology leader operating at organizational scope, on a trajectory toward Head-of-Technology-level responsibilities, CNCF Ambassador, and Platform Engineering Ambassador
+- Documenting my evolution over time as a Principal Architect and technology leader operating at organizational scope, aligning architecture, delivery, and technology decisions at organization level; CNCF Ambassador; and Platform Engineering Ambassador

 ---

 ## 👤 Who I Am (High-Level)

-I am **Sergio Sebastián Canales Espinoza**, an **Associate Principal Architect at Red Hat** and technology leader with more than 12 years at **Red Hat**, operating at organizational scope and on a trajectory toward Head-of-Technology-level responsibilities.
+I am **Sergio Sebastián Canales Espinoza**, an **Associate Principal Architect at Red Hat.** I am a technology leader with over 11 years at **Red Hat**, operating at organizational scope and aligning architecture, delivery, and technology decisions with organizational priorities.
 My first lens is **architecture and continuous improvement**—turning constant technological change into strategic advantage, keeping technical debt deliberate, and guiding organizations toward long-term evolution.

 scanales.com is my public home for this work: a space to connect with technology enthusiasts through ideas and stories.
 I share ideas and stories for technology enthusiasts through talks, blog posts, and community events, extending the same mindset I apply to architecture and leadership.